rdkcentral/Thunder/ReleaseNotes/ThunderReleaseNotes_R5.0.md

 ### Change: IController suspend en resume via IController ILifetime

 Managing suspend and resume plugin lifetime now can be done from the IController ILifetime interface.
-Most imortanly this means that there are no longer both a JSON-RPC and COM-RPC interface file but all is specified in one IDL header file.
+Most importantly this means that there are no longer both a JSON-RPC and COM-RPC interface file but all is specified in one IDL header file.
 The JSON-RPC interface has not changed because of this.

 ### New Feature: Delegated release configurable.